royalapplications/docs/src/products/royalts/reference/gateways/royalserver.md

 Displays the certificate validation fingerprint.

+#### Royal Server Fingerprint Warning

+Controls when Royal TS warns about the Royal Server certificate fingerprint:

+- **Always:** Show a warning whenever a fingerprint is presented.
+- **Invalid:** Show a warning only when the fingerprint is invalid or has changed.
+- **Never:** Do not show fingerprint warnings.

 ## ![](/r2023/images/RoyalTS/Application/SVG_PageCredential_32.svg#img_header) Royal Server Credentials

 The **Credentials** page allows you to assign a credential to the object.
 You can specify username and password, assign a predefined credential or you specify a credential by name (ideal when you share your configuration).
 You can also use the credentials defined in the parent folder.